carlanaso/carlanaso/README.md

-# Carlana So - Computer Science Major @ Oregon State Univeristy
+## ✨ Carlana So - Computer Science @ Oregon State Univeristy

-###I am Carlana So, senior year
+### I am Carlana So, undergraduate 4th year who passionate about creating and data science!

+## Recent Projects

+## Previous Experiences

 <!--
 **carlanaso/carlanaso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.